-Prometheus supports four types of metrics, they are - Counter - Gauge - Histogram - Summary
+Prometheus supports four types of metrics, which are - Counter - Gauge - Histogram - Summary

-Counter is a metric value which can only increase or reset i.e the value cannot reduce than the previous value.
-It can be used for metrics like number of requests, no of errors etc.
+Counter is a metric value that can only increase or reset i.e. the value cannot reduce than the previous value.
+It can be used for metrics like the number of requests, no of errors, etc.

 Type the below query in the query bar and click execute.

 Gauge is a number which can either go up or down.
-It can be used for metrics like number of pods in a cluster, number of events in an queue etc.
+It can be used for metrics like the number of pods in a cluster, the number of events in a queue, etc.

 PromQL functions like

 Histogram is a more complex metric type when compared to the previous two.
 Histogram can be used for any calculated value which is counted based on bucket values.
 Bucket boundaries can be configured by the developer.
 A common example would be the time it takes to reply to a request, called latency.